Matatika/matatika-docs/content/how-to-guides/import-data/create-a-data-import-pipeline.md

 8. Click `Save`.
 A green bar will appear at the top of your screen telling you your data import was saved.
 9. Head back to the `Pipelines` screen, where for the next 1 to 2 minutes a `config job` will be running on your data import.
 This will set everything up and commit your new data imports's changes to your workspace repository.
 10. Once the `config job` has completed you are free to run your data import, or leave it to its schedule.

+---

+## Custom Pipelines

+If you want more control of your pipeline, or don't want to use a data source plugin, you can create a use a custom pipeline: [Create a Custom Pipeline]({{site.baseurl}}/how-to-guides/automate-data/create-a-custom-pipeline){:target="_blank"}